 In recognition of his outstanding research work, Prof. Butt was awarded the Open Gold Medal in Physical Sciences, of the Pakistan Academy of Sciences in 1990.
 He was also awarded the “Sitara-i-Imtiaz,” which was awarded to him by the President of Pakistan in 1991.
 He was the First Joint Winner of 8th Kharazmi Prize, Iran (1995).

 Among the previous posts occupied by Prof. Butt was that of Chief Scientist at the Pakistan Institute of Nuclear Science and Technology (PINSTECH), and Vice-President of Crystallography Society of Pakistan.
 He is the former President of the Pakistan Nuclear Society (1995-1997), and Treasurer of the Pakistan Academy of Sciences (1994-1998).
+Prof. Butt was elected a Fellow of the Islamic World Academy of Sciences in 1993 and was elected as Vice-President of the (IAS) from (2017-2021).

 Professor Butt has lectured on his research in more than 25 countries and has been working as an IAEA (UN) expert and consultant in the Nuclear field.